New Year R September 2023

 Q: Where do they go at playtime?

 A: We are extremely lucky at Langrish because the Year R children have their own playground just outside the classroom.
 This playground is their safe haven!
-If they want to, they can stay on the Year R playground or go onto the main playground.
-In the summer time, the children are able to make use of the field.
-We now have a new tarmac playground the size of a netball court, which we will take full advantage of as much as we can, especially when we go on our bikes!
+If they want to, they can stay on the Year R playground or go onto the main playgrounds.
+In the warmer weather, the children are able to make use of the field.
+Some of our year 6's are trained to become play leaders, which is a role they take great pride in!
+They are there to play games with our younger children, allowing them to make new friends, understand rules and turn taking, outside of the classroom.

 Q: What equipment does my child need for school?

 A: No need for a pencil case; we have everything they need at school.
-You will receive a Langrish water bottle at the FoLS picnic, which will need to be in school every day.
-Once routines are in place, your child will be bringing home a reading wallet everyday, which includes a reading record, reading books, library book and, on occasions, letters from the school office.
-Please check this every night so you don’t miss out on any information.
-Please note: reading books will be changed weekly to start with, but their will be multiple books in their book bags.
+You will receive a Langrish water bottle, which will need to be in school every day.
+Once routines are in place, your child will be bringing home a reading wallet every day, which includes a reading record, reading books linked to our phonics scheme, library book and, on occasions, letters from the school office.
+Please check this daily so you don’t miss out on any information.

 Q: Does my child need a school bag?

-A: Yes, there are brilliant Langrish school bags, which we do recommend you buy although a school branded one is not essential.
-If you choose to supply your own rucksack, please keep the size minimal as the cloakroom is very small.Rucksacks are the perfect size for reading wallets, a water bottle holder, lunch box (if they need it) and we ask for spare pants, socks and school trousers (just in case).
+A: Yes, there are brilliant Langrish school bags, which we do recommend you buy.
+Don't forget our second-hand uniform shop in the school foyer.
+The Langrish rucksacks are the perfect size for reading wallets, a water bottle, lunch box (if they need it) and we ask for spare pants, socks and school trousers (just in case).
 Please ensure everything is named and the school bag is clearly labelled on the back.

 Q: Does my child need a PE kit?